jeffreykegler/hoonlint/misc/whitespace.md

   element of `S`.

 * In the trivial case,
-  where a rune-ish is its own anchor,
+  where a rune is its own anchor,
   `S` is always empty; the reanchor offset is always zero;
   and the anchor column is always the same as the rune column.